LivePersonInc/developer-center/pages/documents/DeveloperTools/FaaS/Monitoring/logs.md

 To support developers in analyzing `lambdas` as they work, we support logging functions.
 This feature gives you the ability to add logs to your `lambdas`, in order to monitor the execution & behaviour of your function.

-These logs will be stored after every `lambda` invocation ([except manual invocation](liveperson-functions-deployment.html#testing-your-function)) for 30 days.
+These logs will be stored after every `lambda` invocation (except [manual invocations](liveperson-functions-deployment.html#testing-your-function)) for 30 days.
 You are able to view these logs in the [LivePerson Functions UI](#logs-section).
 How to log is described in the next chapter below [Logging Function behavior](#logging-function-behavior).

 ### Logging Function behavior